icodeforlove/task.js/README.md

 ## task.run

-below is an example of using a transferable
+Below is an example of using a transferable

 ```javascript
 var buffer = new ArrayBuffer();